autowarefoundation/autoware.universe/control/autoware_autonomous_emergency_braking/README.md

 d = v_{ego}*t_{response} + v_{ego}^2/(2*a_{min}) -(sign(v_{obj})) * v_{obj}^2/(2*a_{obj_{min}}) + offset
 $$

 where $v_{ego}$ and $v_{obj}$ is current ego and obstacle velocity, $a_{min}$ and $a_{obj_{min}}$ is ego and object minimum acceleration (maximum deceleration), $t_{response}$ is response time of the ego vehicle to start deceleration.
 Therefore the distance from the ego vehicle to the obstacle is smaller than this RSS distance $d$, the ego vehicle send emergency stop signals.

-Note that only "target" obstacles, as defined on step #3 are considered for RSS distance calculation.
-If the closest obstacle is not a "target" (its not inside the predicted ego path defined by the ego vehicle width and the expand margin), this step is skipped, and no emergency stop diagnostic message is sent.
-This process is illustrated in the following picture.
+Only obstacles classified as "targets" (as defined in Step #3) are considered for RSS distance calculations.
+Among these "target" obstacles, the one closest to the ego vehicle is used for the calculation.
+If no "target" obstacles are present—meaning no obstacles fall within the ego vehicle's predicted path (determined by its width and an expanded margin)—this step is skipped.
+Instead, the position of the closest obstacle is recorded for future speed calculations (Step #4).
+In this scenario, no emergency stop diagnostic message is generated.
+The process is illustrated in the accompanying diagram.

 ![rss_check](./image/rss_check.drawio.svg)